tparlmer/mindlogs/character-profiles-new.md

 **Phase 4**: Integration of maternal desires with Revolutionary world or underground resistance

 ### Fragment Writing Opportunities
+- The moment she receives the fertility clinic notification and doesn't understand why it affects her so deeply
 - Artificial positivity cracks: "I should be grateful for my career... why do I feel empty?"
 - Suppressed maternal instincts triggered by patients' children
+- Phantom emotional reactions to divorce/relationship content without understanding why
+- Inexplicable anxiety when encountering happy families or pregnant women
 - Fandom escapism using fictional families to process unexpressed nurturing needs
-- Obsessive thoughts about tracking down harvested genetic material
-- Revolutionary guilt—self-hatred for wanting "backward" traditional family
+- Revolutionary guilt—self-hatred for wanting "backward" traditional family structure
 - Memory gaps when optogenetic erasure conflicts with remaining emotional echoes
 - Physical betrayal: body still responds to children despite mental conditioning
+- Desperate attempts to research her own past while being monitored by the system
+- The horror of discovering evidence of her erased life (medical records, photos, documents)

 ### Coping Mechanisms
 - **Work Obsession**: Pediatric excellence as socially acceptable outlet for maternal instincts